GRC Student Chapters

-To qualify for one of these awards a student must be a GRC member (student memberships are only $5 per year) and must meet the award-specific requirements listed below.
+To qualify for any of these awards a student must be a GRC member (student memberships are only $5 per year).
 Selection of recipients will be based upon a variety of factors, including the individual’s academic record, student activities, geothermal industry experience, and career goals.

 The following awards are available:

-Applications must be received by April 4, 2014 to be considered.
-Successful recipients will be notified by May 2, 2014.
+Applications must be received by May 25, 2018 to be considered.

 Applications must include: